Leading

 -

-A brief outline of topics covered in the meeting, with room to allow
+A brief outline of topics covered in the meeting, with room to allow note

-listing of action items to be dealt with.
+items to be dealt with.

 -